ibm-datapower/datapower-tutorials/getting-started/start-with-docker.md

 We love things that simply work with minimal effort.
 Deploying your first DataPower Gateway should be a similar experience to driving a brand new car (without the new car smell).
 The following steps should get you on the highway!

+1. Open the docker command prompt and create a new directory called **datapower**.
+You will run your DataPower container from this directory `cd datapower`
-1. Pull down the DataPower docker image from DockerHub.
+2. Pull down the DataPower docker image from DockerHub.
 Of course this is optional, Docker is smart enough to get the image when it is run.
 Still, this might be a good time to familiarize yourself with what the image provides.
 See the [ibmcom/datapower](https://hub.docker.com/r/ibmcom/datapower/) Docker Hub page for details.

     ```
     docker pull ibmcom/datapower:latest
     ```

-2. After the download completes, the DataPower image should appear in your registry
+3. After the download completes, the DataPower image should appear in your registry

     ```
     REPOSITORY               TAG                 IMAGE ID            CREATED             SIZE
     ibmcom/datapower         latest              62ce04e36704        4 days ago          852.3 MB
     ```

-3. Start the container for the first time with the command below:
+4. Start the container for the first time with the command below:

     ```
     docker run -it \
       -v $PWD/config:/drouter/config \